halokid/NeonRabbitGW/README.md

 # Usage
+running model is config by `config.rs` model setting
 ```shell
 # single model: connect to regiter centre directly, not depend on dapr
 # can not tracking the Gateway service in Dapr default `zipkin`, add tracking